TravelSizedLions/journey/Assets/Production/0_Code/Storm/Subsystems/FSM/README.md

 ```

 Things to know:
 * Only one State in the machine will be enabled at a time.
-You can see which state is being used in the inspector by seeing which State is enabled at any given moment.
+You can see which state is being used in the inspector by looking at which State is enabled.
 * Multiple `FiniteStateMachines` can be running on the same class.
 * States will be added dynamically to the game object as they're activated.
 * You can, but probably don't need to, inherit from this class.